jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module6/lab1.rst

 Lab scenario:
 ~~~~~~~~~~~~~

 The Automation Toolchain is an extension of the BIG-IP platform.
 It needs to be installed before it can be executed.
-This template will install the Automation Toolchain to a list of BIG-IP's contained in this lab.
+This template will install the Automation Toolchain to a list of BIG-IPs contained in this lab.
 The underlying Ansible role as the ability to Pinto a specific version of the Toolchain or always installs the latest.

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~